 Step 2.
 Choose data erasure mode - Erase Hard Drive.
 This data erasure mode will wipe the hard drive and permanently erase all data from the drive, leaving no trace for data recovery.

 Step 3.
-Click on Erase Now button to permanently erase all data from the external hard drive.
+Click on Erase Now button and select a data erasure algorithm to permanently erase all data from the external hard drive.

 FAQs About Formatting External Hard Drive